Connor-Shen/Connor-Shen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello and Welcome to my personal webpage!
 My name is Connor Shen, and I hail from the vibrant city of Shanghai, China.
-Currently, I'm a senior student at Fudan University, where I am studying Physics and Data Science. hhh
+Currently, I'm a senior student at Fudan University, where I am studying Physics and Data Science.

 As a **die-hard tech optimist**, I am deeply convinced of the revolutionary potential of large language models (LLMs).
 My enthusiasm leads me to experiment with their applications in various fields, exploring their diverse roles.